raccoongang/frontend-app-ecommerce/RG_CHANGELOG.rst

 All notable changes to this project will be documented in this file.

 The format is based on `Keep a Changelog <https://keepachangelog.com/en/1.0.0/>`_, and this project adheres to customized Semantic Versioning e.g.: `teak-rg.1`

 [Unreleased]
 ************

 Added:
 ======
+* Upgrade frontend-app-ecommerce for Design Tokens (TEA-109)
 * Implemented head component for SEO title and favicon

 Fixed: